 Cons: No bookmarks or online syncing

 Opera is widely understood to be the connoisseur's choice of web browser software.
-It occupies only about one percent of the web browser market on desktop, but its users claim (not without some justification) that it's the best product around.
+It occupies only about 1% of the browser market on desktop, but its users claim (not without some justification) that it's the best product around.

-On iPhone, Opera now has its new Touch browser, seemingly replacing all that came before.
+On iPhone, Opera now has the Touch browser, seemingly replacing all that came before with a slimline app focused on speed of use, simplicity, and a one-hand interface.

-The company states that this was designed primarily for use on the go, which explains the rather sparse, but admittedly interesting layout.
+The company states that this was designed primarily for use on the go, which explains the rather sparse, if admittedly interesting, layout.
 The controls centre on a purple circle that resides at the base of the screen.
 Tapping this once will cycle through either the browser's Home screen or the last tab that was open.

 Curiouser still is that while Touch has a stripped back, mobile-first approach to features, the company has seen fit to add a built-in Cryptowallet that can handle cryptocurrency such as Ethereum.
-Add to this the ad-blocker and pop-up stopper and you have a strange new breed of browser, albeit one we find quite intriguing.
+Add to this the ad-blocker, pop-up stopper and cryptomining protection, and you have a strange new breed of browser, albeit one we find quite intriguing.

 Pros: Blocks ads, analytics, social and tracking data, making it one of the most security-focused browsers on iOS; simple to use